skiselev/omega/Mainboard.md

   * Schematic: PSG clock divider 74HCT74 U35A /Q output (pin 6) should be connected to D input (pin 2), and CLK signal should be connected to CLK input (pin 3)
   * Schematic: Audio low pass filter op amp plus input (pin 3) should be connected to VCC/2
   * Schematic: /VDP_WAIT has two pull-up connections to RR2 and to RR5.
 It should be connected only to RR2
+  * Schematic: SW1 should be connected to the ground, SW2 should be left not connected